 Dogs and dog training provide endless analogies for exploring human behavior and how to change it for the best.
 And sometimes looking at an analogy is a safe first step to looking directly at ourselves.

 Many of my dog-training colleagues and clients over the years have remarked to me how the principles of positive dog training seem to apply to people and life in general.
 It's really true.
 Good trainers know, for example, to:

 And on and on.
 So between the compelling analogies and the ooh's and aah's or laughter that a well-chosen dog pic can add to a presentation, I find building dog-related themes into my talks hard to resist.

-Helping veterinarians, vet techs, and other pet professionals feel resilient, healthy, and energized through resilience programs designed to combat burnout and compassion fatigue
+Helping veterinarians and other pet professionals feel resilient, healthy, and energized through resilience programs designed to combat burnout and compassion fatigue